-The FTE for the Accounting and Finance Program increased in a consistent manner over the three-year review period.
-The faculty feel the increase is due to increases in enrollment and current students converting from a part time course load to a full time course load.
+The FTE for the Business Administration Program increased significantly over the three-year review period.
+The faculty feel the increase is due to increases in enrollment and current students converting from a part time course load to a full-time course load.
+Other reasons associated with the increase in enrollment, thereby increasing budgeted FTE relates to the current increase in student loan crisis.
 Many families are seeing more value in a two-year, affordable program, than taking on debt.
 Students can affordably earn a degree and walk away with no debt.
-Additionally, our program has made great strides to reduce the cost of books.
+Additionally, our program has made great strides to reduce the cost of books using OER's.
+Many courses can be taken without having to purchase a book, saving students hundreds of dollars per year (if not more).

-Activities to ensure program is current (2017-18; 2018-19; 2019-20 - Academic Year, Fall, Spring, Summer) List program curriculum changes, revisions, and/or deletions.
+Activities to ensure program is current (2017-18; 2018-19; 2019-20 - Academic Year, Fall, Spring, Summer)

+List program curriculum changes, revisions, and/or deletions.